investorphem/creator-score-miniapp/README.md

 # Creator Score MiniApp

-A Farcaster Frame MiniApp that shows creator scores, leaderboards, and rewards.
+A Farcaster MiniApp that shows creator scores, leaderboards, and rewards.

 ## Features